rusakovic/wokkie-movies/README.md

 ## How to run the app on simulator

 0. Add API key to `.env` file.
 File structure is presented in `.sample.env` file.
+API key is "Wookie2019"
 1. `npm i`
 2. `npx pod install`
 3. `npm run ios` or `npm run android` for running the app on the simulator